FrontendSolutionsGmbH/ufp-env-handlebars-docker/README.md

 - Debug - Any debug tools ( like this repository ) that may help yourself keeps track of what is going on
 - Service - the service itself, this stack should contain only the service under development
 - Test - we use robot framework for testing, nevertheless, the test stack executes against a running infra and service stack

+important options are
+- -c which forces a recreation of the stack, so, for re-running e.g. the test suite you dont need to rebuild, only if you work on the particular stack you should use -c

+and

+- -b this param is background running of the stack, so when working one can easily start/stop the particular services running in backgrojund

 	$ ./stack.sh --help